The Best Tracker Funds

 Vanguard’s US Equity tracker fund seeks to track the indexes passively and will perform as the markets perform.

 The beauty of passive index trackers versus managed funds is that you don’t have to gamble on being able to choose one of the few managed funds that stock pick trying to outperform the indexes.
 Take Neil Woodford’s rise and fall as a lesson in managed fund avoidance.
-Instead of trying to pick winners from 29,000 unit trusts or mutual funds, pick one tracker fund that owns thousands of stocks in proven companies.
+Instead of trying to pick winners from thousands of unit trusts or mutual funds, pick one tracker fund that owns thousands of stocks in proven companies such as Apple, Microsoft, Google and Visa.

 The Vanguard fund is valued in U.S. dollars so you do have some currency exchange rate risk, but the pound has historically favoured well against the dollar and the risk averages out over time.
 Vanguard has an excellent article explaining currency risk here.
 (I expect the £ to recover somewhat post Brexit).